-- 2. Confidentially provide the Child Protection Officer with a summary of the information using the template provided in ANNEX 3 as soon as possible.
-The template can also be found at: (GOOGLE DRIVE LINK).
-It will be the Child Protection Officer's responsibility to communicate the situation to administration. - 3.
-If you suspect a child has experienced harm by observing bruises, cuts, burns, unusual or change in behaviour including being withdrawn or angry, and/or signs of neglect, confidentially report the incident to the Child Protection Officer using the template provided in ANNEX 3 as soon as possible.
-The template can also be found at: (GOOGLE DRIVE LINK).
+2. If you suspect a child has experienced harm by observing bruises, cuts, burns, unusual or change in behaviour including being withdrawn or angry, and/or signs of neglect, confidentially report the incident to the Child Protection Officer.
 It will be the Child Protection Officer's responsibility to communicate the situation to administration.
 Do not gather more information from the child directly.

-- 4. If a third party reports suspected harm, confidentially report the incident to the Child Protection Officer as soon as possible.
-Do not gather more information from the third party or the child. - 5.
-If you observe harmful behaviour against a student by an adult, follow procedure #3.
+4. If a third party reports suspected harm, confidentially report the incident to the Child Protection Officer as soon as possible.
+Do not gather more information from the third party or the child.

+5. If you observe harmful behaviour against a student by an adult, follow procedure #3.